heptarch/heptarch.github.io/hacker/intro.md

 The plate, here, is one that Feynman saw wobbling oddly when thrown in the Cornell cafeteria.
 He sat down, figured out the wobble, and was led, step by associative step, to a Nobel Prize.
 Working and playing go together.

-Hacker culture is organized around discrete units called hacks.
-A hack is more than a record of play, or mere cleverness, or even creative flair.
+<p> Hacker culture is organized around discrete units called hacks.
+A hack is more than a
+record of play, or mere cleverness, or even creative flair.
 It is play condensed by technical wit, and like a good joke, has an element of surprise or shortcut.
 A brilliant example is Tupper’s self-referential formula.
-Consider the inequality
+Consider the inequality </p>

 $$
 \frac{1}{2} < \left\lfloor